-16 The incumbent's name would not appear on the ballot only if the organization specifically disclaims interest in representing the new, severed unit and waived its right to be listed on the ballot.
+16 The incumbent is entitled to appear on the ballot unless the organization specifically disclaims interest in representing the new, severed unit and waived its right to be listed on the ballot.
+In such a case, unless more than one other employee organization has qualified to appear on a ballot, the employer would be required to recognize the petitioner.